mirego/accent/README.md

 ## 🏎 Quickstart

-_This is the full developpement setup.
+_This is the full development setup.
 To simply run the app, see the *Docker* instructions_

 1. If you don’t already have it, install `nodejs` with `brew install nodejs`
 2. If you don’t already have it, install `elixir` with `brew install elixir`